Alica Schmidt: Meet the Hottest Track and Field Athlete in the World (PHOTOS)

 READ MORE: 'We Only Come in a Double Pack': Meet Instagram's Hottest Twins (PHOTOS)

-But Alica Schmidt is most popular is for her stunning beauty.
+But Alica Schmidt is also popular for her stunning beauty.
 She has 159,000 Instagram followers who admire her outstanding looks.

 "Of course at first, that was unusual because I always wanted to prevent this," the athlete said in an interview with RBB24 earlier, commenting on her online popularity.